ROCm/TransferBench/docs/conceptual/transferbench-workflow.rst

 .. meta::
-  :description: TransferBench is a utility to benchmark simultaneous transfers between user-specified devices (CPUs or GPUs)
+  :description: Explains the TransferBench internal workflow, including how presets and config files feed into RunTransfers() and how transfers are executed and reported.
   :keywords: TransferBench workflow, RunTransfers, TransferBench internals, TransferBench architecture, TransferBench conceptual

 .. _transferbench-workflow: